 \begin{theorem}[see Theorem \ref{second-main-thm}] Let $A$ be a $\Gamma$-$C^{\ast}$-algebra satisfying the K\"unneth formula.
 If the following two conditions hold: \begin{enumerate} \item $N$ satisfies the rational Baum--Connes conjecture with coefficients in $A$; \item $\Gamma/N$ satisfies the rational analytic Novikov conjecture with coefficients in $C_0(\Gamma/N, A) \rtimes_r \Gamma$. \end{enumerate} Then $\Gamma$ satisfies the rational analytic Novikov conjecture with coefficients in $A$. \end{theorem}

-In Theorem \ref{first-main-thm-intro} and Theorem \ref{second-main-thm-intro}, we always require the condition of the (rational) Baum--Connes conjecture with coefficients holds.
-Next, we will replace this condition by assuming the conjecture itself holds, when considering the (rational analytic) strong Novikov conjecture with coefficients or the surjective assembly conjecture with coefficients for a class of group extensions which is defined below.

-\begin{definition}[see Definition \ref{Def-semi-pro}] Let $G$ and $N$ be two countable discrete groups.
+In Theorem \ref{first-main-thm-intro} and Theorem \ref{second-main-thm-intro}, we always require the condition stating that the (rational) Baum--Connes conjecture with coefficients holds, even for the strong Novikov conjecture and the surjective assembly conjecture.
+Next, we weaken this condition for a class of group extensions defined below. \begin{definition}[see Definition \ref{Def-semi-pro}] Let $G$ and $N$ be two countable discrete groups.
 Equipped $N$ with a $G$-action.
 If there exists a left $N$-invariant proper metric on $N$ such that the $G$-action on $N$ is isometric, then we call $N\rtimes G$ an \textit{isometric semi-direct product}. \end{definition}